Branded, Remanufactured and Compatible Printer Cartridges

 These cartridges are brand new cartridges that are made by a different manufacturer to the printer.
 The will have some unique design to differentiate them from the OEM cartridge they are based on.
 They offer the same yield as the cartridge they are based on and will fit the same printers.
 These cartridges are sometimes referred to as clones, cloned, own brand or aftermarket cartridges.

-NHS Supply Chain Cartridges
+Cartridges supplied by NHS Supply Chain

 We have a comprehensive range of branded (OEM) cartridges, remanufactured and compatible cartridges available through our online catalogue.
 The following is a guide to help you chose the best cartridge for your trust.